 Repetitive training that assumes scenarios involving earthquakes, tsunamis, floods, and volcanic eruptions will help reduce the risks of compound disasters.

-Farmland along the Miyagawa River in Yufu City, Oita Prefecture, flooded by heavy rains from Typhoon Shanshan on August 29。
+Farmland along the Miyagawa River in Yufu City, Oita Prefecture, was flooded by heavy rains from Typhoon Shanshan on August 29。

 Typhoon No 10 (Shanshan), made landfall in Kagoshima Prefecture on August 29 with the strongest force level on record.
 After that, it moved across western Japan at a very slow speed.
 As it moved, its heavy rain and strong winds caused damage over a wide area of the Japanese archipelago.
 We must continue to do everything we can to save lives in such disasters.